Leaseweb/LswDefaultRoutingBundle/README.md

 =======================

 The LswDefaultRoutingBundle adds default routing to your Symfony2 application.
-Default routing adds a routing naming scheme to the configured bundles.
-This simplifies debugging and forces consistent naming of routes.
+Default routing adds a route naming scheme to the configured bundles.
+This forces consistent naming of routes and simplifies both programming and debugging.

 ## Requirements